obewds/vueventus/docs/data/app-color-data.md

 # {{ $frontmatter.title }}

 For prototyping, VueVentus comes with a default color palette that tweaks Tailwind CSS's default color palette slightly for dark/light mode accessiblity reasons.
-But this file is only meant for prototyping, as a production application would want to control many if not all of the visual characteristics VueVentus provides generically.
+However, this file is only meant for prototyping!
+A production application would want to control many if not all of the visual characteristics VueVentus provides generically.